django-cms/django-cms/docs/how_to/toolbar.rst

 For example, suppose you are viewing a blog entry, and the toolbar allows the blog slug or URL to be edited.
 The toolbar will watch the ``django.contrib.admin.models.LogEntry`` model and detect if you create or edit an object in the admin via modal or sideframe view.
-After the modal or sideframe closes it will redirect to the new url of the object.
+After the modal or sideframe closes it will redirect to the new URL of the object.

 To set this behaviour manually you can set the ``request.toolbar.set_object()`` function on which you can set the current object.